syncfusion-content/flutter-docs/Flutter/linear-gauge/range.md

 ![Initialize linear gauge for range](images/gauge-range/sweep_gradient_range.png)

-## Position the range
+## Customize the range poistion

-It is possible to position the ranges inside, cross, and outside the axis.
-By default, the range will be positioned outside the axis.
-The position property of the range is used to position the range.
+It is possible to position the ranges `inside`, `cross`, and `outside` the axis.
+By default, the range will be positioned `outside` the axis.
+The `position` property of the range is used to position the range.
 The below code snippet demonstrates the same.

 {% highlight dart %}